The Ultimate Guide to ELK Log Analysis

 Elasticsearch receives aggregated log data from Logstash and stores the data in an index.
 The index is split into shards and stored across multiple data nodes within an Elasticsearch cluster to enable distributed data processing and enhance query performance.
 Each primary shard has a replica on another node to ensure data redundancy in case of hardware failure.

 Elasticsearch instances can be deployed in the cloud or on a local server.
-Organizations may also choose to deploy Elasticsearch as a managed service with support from Amazon (Amazon Elasticsearch Service) or from Elastic NV (Managed Elasticsearch).
+Organizations may also choose to deploy Elasticsearch as a managed service with support from Amazon (Amazon OpenSearch) or from Elastic NV (Managed Elasticsearch).

 Kibana - Log Data Visualization and Dashboards